Vonage Video API Pricing Page

 - Plans start at $9.99 /month with 2,000 participant minutes included in all plans.

 - There are no bandwidth limitations, providing flexibility in designing quality video experiences.

 - This is for any number of participants, including multiparty and broadcast, up to 5000 participants (see our expanded sessions sizes described here) and 25 active publishers.
 See below or contact us for further use-cases.

-- This covers usage of core features, including video, voice, screen-sharing, signalling and chat, TURN relay, developer portal, management tools, reporting, and use of all SDKs.
+- This covers usage of core features, including video, voice, screen-sharing, signaling and chat, TURN relay, developer portal, management tools, reporting, and use of all SDKs.

 - Recording, SIP interconnect, and streaming, as well as subscription-based advanced features, are additional, as shown on our main pricing page.